-In the case of managers in an employment relationship with the Bank, the evaluation of performance, besides an assessment of the return on risk-weighted assets (RORAC) indicator for the given activity, is conducted on the basis of the criteria used to measure strategic and individual performance (financial indicators and indicators of the quality of work performance).
+In the case of managers in an employment relationship with the Bank, the evaluation of performance, besides an assessment of the return on risk-weighted assets (RORAC) indicator for the given activity, takes place on the basis of the criteria used to measure strategic and individual performance (financial indicators and indicators of the quality of work performance).
 In the case of managers at subsidiaries in the Bank Group the evaluation of performance takes place in a differentiated manner, in keeping with the characteristics of the companies' activities.
 The target values of the indicators are determined by the Bank's Supervisory Board on the basis of the effective financial plan for the given year.

 The performance evaluation-based, variable remuneration takes the form of a cash bonus and - where permitted by national legislation - remuneration in the form of shares or a preferentially-priced share award, in equal proportions.
-As a general rule, in the case of the consolidated-level personal scope, the share-based portion of the variable remuneration is provided to the employees concerned by the Bank, whereas within the personal scope identified at sub-consolidated and local level and within the Bank Group subsidiaries operating outside the European Union, remuneration is provided in the form of shares (payment of cash bonus in amounts adjusted to the share price at the given time).
+As a general rule, in the case of consolidated-level personal scope and personal scope identified at sub-consolidated level and at local Hungarian subsidiaries, the share-based portion of the variable remuneration is provided to the employees concerned by the Bank, whereas within the personal scope identified at sub-consolidated and local level at foreign subsidiaries and within the Bank Group subsidiaries operating outside the European Union, remuneration is provided in the form of virtual shares (payment of cash bonus in amounts adjusted to the share price at the given time).

-Employees employed at the Bank or at OTP Mortgage Bank Ltd, OTP Building Society Ltd, Merkantil Bank Ltd, OTP Fund Management Ltd, OTP Factoring Ltd, OTP Real Estate Investment Fund Management Ltd, OTP Real Estate Ltd and OTP Pénzügyi Pont Ltd, who are subject to the consolidated-level personal scope of the Bank Group Remuneration Policy and who receive performance-based remuneration, are entitled, on a voluntary basis and up to the amount of the share-based portion of their performance-based remuneration, to acquire a membership share in OTP Bank's Employee Share Ownership Plan (ESOP) entity.
-The membership share in the ESOP entity is not fungible, may not be encumbered or pledged as collateral, and shall only guarantee actual settlement of the share award subject to the fulfilment of the conditions prescribed in the Remuneration Policy (result of performance assessment, retrospective assessment of risks).
+Employees employed at the Bank or at OTP Mortgage Bank Ltd, OTP Building Society Ltd, Merkantil Bank Ltd, OTP Fund Management Ltd, OTP Factoring Ltd, OTP Real Estate Investment Fund Management Ltd, OTP Real Estate Ltd and OTP Pénzügyi Pont Ltd, Merkantil Rent Ltd., and OTP Real Estate Leasing Ltd., who are subject to the consolidated, sub-consolidated or local-level personal scope of the Bank Group Remuneration Policy and who receive performance-based remuneration, are entitled, on a voluntary basis and up to the amount of the share-based portion of their performance-based remuneration, to acquire a membership share in OTP Bank's Employee Share Ownership Plan (ESOP) entity.
+The membership share in the ESOP entity is not fungible, may not be encumbered or pledged as collateral, and shall only guarantee actual settlement of the share award subject to the fulfilment of the conditions prescribed in the remuneration policy (result of performance assessment, retrospective assessment of risks).
 Any share of a member who does not meet the conditions for the award shall revert to the Bank.

-In keeping with the Credit Institutions Act, within the personal scope identified at consolidated level, payment of 60% of the variable remuneration, whereas within the personal scope identified at sub-consolidated and local level, as a general rule, payment of 40 % of the variable remuneration, is staggered over a period of 3 years - in the case of the Bank's management for 4 years - during which period the deferred amount is determined annually in equal proportions.
+In keeping with the Credit Institutions Act, within the personal scope identified at consolidated level, payment of 60% of the variable remuneration, whereas within the personal scope identified at subconsolidated and local level, as a general rule, payment of 40 % of the variable remuneration, is staggered over a period of 3 years - in the case of the Bank's management for 4 years - during which period the deferred amount is determined annually in equal proportions.
 Eligibility to receive such deferred instalments is determined through a retrospective assessment of risks.
 The assessment of the risks is based both on quantitative criteria used to measure prudent operation, and on qualitative evaluation criteria.
 Based on the assessment of the risks related to the activities of the employees concerned, the deferred part of the performance-based remuneration may be reduced or withheld completely.
 A further prerequisite for entitlement to the deferred part is a continuing employment relationship.